elovalo/elovalo/README.md

 ## Dependencies

 You should have at least gcc, avr-gcc, scons, gperf and preferably jansson and Blender installed in order to use the simulator.

-## Building
+If you have Ubuntu 12.04 LTS or 12.10, we have instructions for you.

-### Ubuntu with SCons
+### Ubuntu 12.10

-To build on Ubuntu install the following packages from the Quantal repository:
+To build on Ubuntu 12.10, install the following packages:

-    avr-gcc gcc scons libjansson4
+    gcc-avr avr-libc gcc scons libjansson-dev gperf avrdude

-In order to install Quantal(12.10) packages you have to enable Quantal repositories:
+If you want to generate animations, install the following packages as well:

+    sudo apt-get install blender libav-tools

+### Ubuntu 12.04

+With Ubuntu 12.04 LTS you need to install some packages from Quantal (12.10) repositories.
+Here's how to do it:

 Add the following lines to <tt>/etc/apt/preferences/</tt>